-Breast cancer is ranked first among cancer deaths in women at both West Bank and Gaza Strip, where 22% and 27% of cancer deaths were respectively the results of breast cancer.
+Breast cancer is ranked first among cancer deaths in women in both the West Bank and Gaza Strip.

-A key solution to reduce breast-cancer deaths is finding and treating the disease at an early stage, thereby reducing disease-associated morbidity and mortality.
-Accordingly, MoH had to launch its national mammogram screening program as a cornerstone of breast cancer control.
-The program offered mammogram screening for women aged +40 years and younger women at risk with one mammogram machine only.
+A key solution to prevent breast cancer deaths is early detection and treatment, thereby reducing disease-associated morbidity and mortality.
+Accordingly, the MoH launched its national mammogram screening program as a cornerstone of breast cancer control.
+The program offered mammogram screening for women over 40 years old, and younger at-risk women with one mammogram machine only.

-Based on a study by PNIPH in 2013 to examine the performance of the screening program, the mammogram e-registry was developed in close cooperation with MoH.
+In 2013, PNIPH conducted a study to examine the performance of the screening program, and developped the Mammogram e-Registry in close cooperation with the MoH.

-The mammogram e-registry is customized to follow-up and track information about all women undergoing mammogram screening.
+The mammogram e-Registry is customized to monitor and track information about all women undergoing mammogram screening.
 The patient file is then saved at a centralized electronic system that notifies patients of their forthcoming appointments via SMS, increasing women’s participation in the program.

-Several activities and interventions have taken place as part of developing and enhancing the e-registry, including the following:
+Several activities and interventions have taken place as part of the development and enhancement of the e-Registry including:

-• Training MoH doctors and radiologists on the e-registry, and collecting their recommendations for breast-cancer related matters; such as the need to upgrade the national cancer registry, and the breast cancer screening protocol so that women aged 40-50 are screened every year and women aged 50-60 are screened every two years.
+• Training MoH doctors and radiologists on the e-Registry and collecting their recommendations for breast-cancer related matters, such as the need to upgrade the national cancer registry and breast cancer screening protocol so women aged 40-50 are screened every year and women aged 50-60 are screened every two years

-• Making breast images digital so they become easily accessible by radiologists, avoiding the issue of limited film availability.
+• Making breast images digital so they are easily accessible by radiologists, addressing the issue of limited film availability